Snowy1013z/Portfolio/README.md

 # 👋 Hi there, I’m Snowy (Anh Tuyet To)!

 I’m currently pursuing my **Master of Science in Business Analytics** at the University of Southern California.
-I’m passionate about transforming complex data into actionable insights that drive business value.
-As a **CPA candidate** with a strong foundation in accounting and analytics, I love combining strategy, technology, and storytelling.
+I’m passionate about transforming complex data into actionable insights that drive business value. with a strong background in accounting and analytics, I enjoy blending strategic thinking, data-driven technology, and compelling storytelling.
 ---

 ## 🎓 Education